hexhad/solid-octo-potato/Readme.md

 yarn add --dev @babel/plugin-proposal-pipeline-operator
 ```

-##### may be useful in someday somehow
+##### this will kill "Another git process seems to be running in this repository"
 ```
-// forgot to add gitignore, this will kill "Another git process seems to be running in this repository" -> try with bash rm -f .git/index.lock
+// try with bash
+rm -f .git/index.lock
 ```
 ...